-The updated Action Plan contains five commitments and the measures intended for their achievement.
-The timetable and indicators have been specified.
+The Action Plan contains four commitments and the measures intended for their achievement.

-Commitment 1 Sustainable openness
+Commitment 1 Lasting openness

-Sustainable openness means that openness penetrates all government actions and development measures.
+Lasting openness means that openness penetrates all government actions and development measures.
 Genuine openness is impossible to achieve if the activities of the government are incomprehensible.
 In international comparison, Finland is a model country of openness.
 However, the changing world brings about new challenges.
 Citizens' demands towards government openness are increasing due to technological development, among other reasons.
-Also the global Covid-19 pandemic has brought new problems and needs.
 It is important to ensure that comprehensive development of openness continues and that all those involved in government operations are duly competent in this respect.
-When fulfilling this commitment, the goal is to pay special attention to the opportunities of participation for people in the most vulnerable position.
+When fulfilling this commitment, special attention should be paid to the opportunities of participation for people in the most vulnerable position.